AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_SimulateOptions.rst

    The simulation end time.
 Note, setting the end time automatically sets the duration accordingly and visa versa.

-.. attribute:: SimulateOptions.flags
-   :module: roadrunner

-   can be set to ResetModel so that the model is reset to its initial state when the simulation is run.

-.. attribute:: SimulateOptions.relative
-   :module: roadrunner

-   A float-point number representing the relative difference permitted.
-   Defaults 0.0001

 .. attribute:: SimulateOptions.resetModel
    :module: roadrunner